SirGavith/g/documentation/language/spec.md

 - Unary posifix operators (one arg before operator)
   - `++`
   - `--`
-- Bracket operators are for later
+- No operators are implemented by default, use libraries

 ## Expressions